sec248/l3ic/README.md

 ### Library

-L3IC-LIB contains everything you need including parser and virtual machine (and also will add compiler and decompiler).
-Other sub-projects are actually a frontend of this library.
+L3IC-LIB contains everything you need including parser and virtual machine.

 Library itself is written in C and has a simple to use api.